GuoyiLi1991/DeepLearning.Ai-Certifications/Deep Learning Specialization/Course 5 - Sequence Models/README.md

 You will: - Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs. - Be able to apply sequence models to natural language problems, including text synthesis. - Be able to apply sequence models to audio applications, including speech recognition and music synthesis.
 This is the fifth and final course of the Deep Learning Specialization. deeplearning.ai is also partnering with the NVIDIA Deep Learning Institute (DLI) in Course 5, Sequence Models, to provide a programming assignment on Machine Translation with deep learning.
 You will have the opportunity to build a deep learning project with cutting-edge, industry-relevant content.

 - #### Week 1: Recurrent Neural Networks
-	- Learn about recurrent neural networks.
+	- You will learn about recurrent neural networks.
 This type of model has been proven to perform extremely well on temporal data.
 It has several variants including LSTMs, GRUs and Bidirectional RNNs, which you are going to learn about in this section.
 - #### Week 2: Natural Language Processing & Word Embeddings
 	- Natural language processing with deep learning is an important combination.
 Using word vector representations and embedding layers you can train recurrent neural networks with outstanding performances in a wide variety of industries.
 Examples of applications are sentiment analysis, named entity recognition and machine translation.
 - #### Week 3: Sequence models & Attention mechanism